eclipse-tractusx/digital-product-pass/dpp-tutorial/verification.md

 ### Step 1.3 Issue the Verifiable Credentials

-- Copy the DPP aspect model from the Step 2.1.1 and replace `<DPP_JSON_PAYLOAD_OBJECT>` with the payload that you copied.
+- Copy the DPP aspect model API response from the Step 2.1.2 and replace `<DPP_JSON_PAYLOAD_OBJECT>` with the payload that you copied.

 - Subsitute `<DPP_PROVIDER_WALLET_URL>` with its value  given in a paper.

+- Execute the API call.

+### Step 1.4 Update Verifiable Aspect in Submodel Server

+- Copy the API response from the Step 1.3 and replace `<PASTE_RESPONSE_FROM_STEP_1.3>` with the payload that you copied.

+- Subsitute the url placeholders: `<DATA_SERVICE_URL>` from the given paper and `<digitalTwinSubmodelId>` which was used in step 2.1.1 in the collection

 - Execute the API call.